 - - VERSION_CODE+\

 Example first branch first version: GreatestProgram_1_A 6.
-A master table should be created and maintained for each file and searched for there.
+A table of last resort should be created and maintained for each file and searched for there.
 The framework provides ways to do this properly.
 Manual lookups are discouraged.
 Consult additional readings for the correct lookup methodologies moving forward

 The location used to setup various system access commands.
 Some examples would be adding and deleting users, turning off base-features, and doing other policy enforcement.
 That's RING in a nutshell.